Minimum Distance Summaries for Robust Neural Posterior Estimation: Choice of Divergence

 As discussed in Section~\ref{sec:mds}, the choice of divergence for the minimum-distance summaries objective, Equation~\eqref{eq:mds_def} is crucial, as our main goal is to obtain a \emph{robust} MDS.
 In order to do so, we have opted to use the MMD, which has strong robustness properties that is inherited with the MDS.
 Alternatively, when using the decoder model which estimates the summary-conditional data distribution with a flow-based model, such models allow for exact density evaluation, and we are able to use the forward KL divergence, which corresponds to maximum-likelihood.

 We provide empirical results comparing the KL-divergence based MDS with the MMD MDS \ref{sec:mmd-mds} in Figure~\ref{fig:app-1}, under the same Gaussian setup as Appendix~\ref{app:gauss}.
+Figure~\ref{fig:app-1.1} shows the results for increasing contamination level $\varepsilon$, and Figure~\ref{fig:app-1} shows the results for increasing contamination shift $\delta$.
 As we can see, this experiment verifies that the MMD is indeed robust, and that the KL is not a robust objective, as it performs similarly to the baseline NPE under contamination.
+Note that in Figure~\ref{fig:app-1}, we see that as the contamination shift increases, posterior RMSE improves.
+This is due to the behavior of the MMD, particularly the bounded Gaussian kernel.
+As the shift magnitude in the outliers increase relative to the inlier points, the influence of outliers is diminished, and so large-shift outliers affect the downstream accuracy of MDS less than moderately shifted outliers.

-\section{Detecting model misspecification}
+\section{Detecting Model Misspecification}

 The MMD was initially motivated as a two-sample test \citep{grettonKernelTwoSampleTest2012} and has been exploited to detect model misspecification in previous SBI work \citep{schmittDetectingModelMisspecification2024a}.
 We propose a simple procedure to detect model misspecification using our trained decoder mean embedding \( \hat{\mu}_\omega(\mathbf{s}) \).
-We do this by calibrating a null distribution with a \( \alpha \) false positive rate, on held-out validation data pairs \( (\mathbf{x}_{1:N} , \mathbf{s}) \), specifically by calculating the test statistics \( \hat{\mathrm{MMD}} = \| \mu_\omega(\mathbf{s}) - \frac{1}{N} \sum_{n=1}^N \mathbf{z}(\mathbf{x}_n) \|^2_2 \), and taking the \( 1-\alpha \) quantile of this test statistics distribution, \( \tau \).
+We do this by calibrating a null distribution with a false positive rate \( \alpha \), on held-out validation data pairs \( (\mathbf{x}_{1:N} , \mathbf{s}) \), specifically, by calculating the test statistics \( \hat{\mathrm{MMD}} = \| \mu_\omega(\mathbf{s}) - \frac{1}{N} \sum_{n=1}^N \mathbf{z}(\mathbf{x}_n) \|^2_2 \), and taking the \( 1-\alpha \) quantile of this test statistics distribution, \( \tau \).
 Then, we only proceed with the adaptation for an observed dataset \( \tilde{\mathbf{x}} \) if \( \| \hat{\mu}_\omega(\mathbf{s}_0) - \hat{\mu}_{\mathrm{obs}} \|^2_2 > \tau \), where \( \mathbf{s}_0 = f(\tilde{\mathbf{x}}) \).

 We provide empirical results showing the empirical Type-I error and power of the model misspecification procedure in Figures~\ref{fig:app-2} and \ref{fig:app-3} using the Gaussian setup in Appendix~\ref{app:gauss}.
-In particular, note that the left plot of Figure~\ref{fig:app-3} confirms the sudden drop result discussed in Section~\ref{exp:gaussian}, as this is due to the false negative from the contamination not being severe enough to trigger adaptation.
+In particular, note that the left plot of Figure~\ref{fig:app-3} confirms the sudden drop result discussed in Section~\ref{exp:gaussian}, as this is due to the false negatives from the contamination magnitude not being large enough to trigger adaptation.